 Man-made cellulosic fibers (MMCFs)

 There are some differences between the different MMCFs, though, in terms of environmental impact.
 Lyocell is considered top of the class in terms of environmental performance.
 Unlike the other MMCFs, it’s made in a closed-loop system, which ensures that chemicals are recycled and don’t end up in wastewater streams.
 If lyocell doesn’t ring any bells, you might have heard of the company Lenzing’s Tencel.
-It’s a lyocell fiber that has gotten quite popular and is praised for its environmental performance.
+It’s a lyocell fiber that has gotten quite popular and gets praised for its environmental performance.

-This is by no means an exhaustive list of all fibers used in the fashion industry today, but they are some of the most common that provides a good starting point if you’re interested in more sustainable clothing.
-We hope you feel inspired to begin checking the tag when you’re about to make your next purchase.
+This is by no means an exhaustive list of all fibers used in the fashion industry today, but they are some of the most common that provide a good starting point if you’re interested in more sustainable clothing.
+We hope you feel inspired to check the tag when you’re about to make your next purchase.
 Polyester or Lyocell?
 Cotton or Linen?
-Decisions, decisions…And remember, the three R’s of recycling apply here too: Reduce, Reuse, Recycle.
-The best thing you can do for the climate is always to refrain from buying more new clothes.
-Make your old clothes last as long as they possibly can by treating them with care.
-Of course, wear and tear is unavoidable at a certain point, so try and mend them if you can.
+Decisions, decisions…And remember, the three R’s of recycling apply here too:

+The best thing you can do for the climate is always to not buy more new clothes.
+Make your old clothes last as long as they can by treating them with care.
+Of course, wear and tear are unavoidable at a certain point, so try to mend them if you can.
 And if a garment is beyond saving, recycle the textile or upcycle it.
-An old linen shirt might make a nice hair band and a couple of dishcloths.
+An old linen shirt might make a lovely hairband and a couple of dishcloths.

 Share this Post